bwinnett12/poetress/README.md

- poetess -d // Fetches the poem of the day poetess -f [Specific poem] // Fetches a specific poem poetess -c // Config wizard
+ poetess -d // Fetches the poem of the day poetess -f [Specific poem] // Fetches a specific poem poetess -c // Config wizard poetress -p // Add onto other options, prints retrieved poem to the terminal
  ```

 If you want to reset the storage location or the max amount of characters per line